 As soon as you clear customs and reach the arrivals section of the airport you will see a crowd of taxi drivers.
 They will shout to get your attention and approach you to offer their services to you.
 Despite what they say, they won’t give you a good price and will try to charge an extortionate amount of money.

 The easiest way to avoid being overcharged is to pre-arrange a taxi to pick you up.
-If you’re looking for a hassle free start to your trip then we recommend pre-booking your taxi through your accommodation in Ubud, especially if you’re arriving at night.
+If you’re looking for a hassle free start to your trip then pre-booking a taxi through your accommodation is one of our top tips for travelling Bali.
 It should cost around 300,000 Rupiah (IDR) from Denpasar airport to Ubud.
-The advantage of pre-booking through your accommodation is that they will know the property’s exact location.
+If you’re arriving at night it’s even more important to pre-book through your accommodation as they will know the property’s exact location.
 There are too many hotels in Ubud for taxi drivers to know, so if you don’t pre-book it’s likely that your driver will struggle to find your accommodation quickly.